Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Type II Collagen

 While known predominantly in terms of joint health, Type II collagen also offers essential benefits to the skin.
 It reinforces skin structure in conjunction with Type I collagen, improves the thickness of the skin, and helps retain moisture.
-Its role in improving skin health impacts the enhancement of the skin barrier function, the promotion of healing processes, and the general resilience of the skin.
-It also works in synergy with other collagen types.
+It promotes skin healing and resillience.

 Functions Impacting Skin Health: